Dennis Snower: Research on economic policy

 Dennis Snower is the author of the benefit transfer program and other active labor market policies, whereby the unemployed receive jobs and training incentives in accordance with their needs.
 These policies redistribute economic incentives, not money, to the disadvantaged in the labor market.
 Thereby Snower became one of the earliest architects of active labor market policies.
 In the benefit transfer program, unemployment benefits are converted into hiring and training subsidies for the long-term unemployed.
 This work has influenced thinking on welfare policy in other areas, such as support for the disabled.

 He also analyzed the implications of replacing current welfare systems by individualized welfare accounts.
 These accounts include retirement, employment, health and human capital accounts.
 Instead of paying the taxes to finance the welfare state, people are to make ongoing, mandatory contributions to each of their welfare accounts, covering their major welfare needs.
 Redistribution is achieved by taxing the accounts of the wealthy and subsidizing the accounts of the poor.

 As an overarching theme for G20 policy making, Dennis Snower initiated the concept of recoupling economic and social prosperity, together with Colm Kelly, he explored how business prosperity can be recoupled with social prosperity.
 Recoupling policies are designed not only to reduce income inequalities, but also promote empowerment and social solidarity of people displaced by the forces of globalization and automation.
 Together with Katharina Lima de Miranda, Snower created the SAGE dashboard for economic performance, where S stands for "solidarity", A for "agency, "G" for "material goods", and E for "environmental sustainability."
-The SAGE dashboard is a ethically based set of wellbeing indicators, measured annually on a coherent basis for over 150 countries.
+The SAGE dashboard is an ethically based set of wellbeing indicators, measured annually on a coherent basis for over 150 countries.
 It provides a framework for capturing economic, social and environmental aspects of wellbeing, all of which are required for achieving meaningful, satisfying lives.